-The Assessment informed the decision to further explore the two options presented in this CIP report (Refer Section 4.3 and 4.4), including a one-way and a two-way movement option along the Great Ocean Road.
+The Assessment informed the decision to further explore the two options presented in the draft CIP report, including a one-way and a two-way movement option along the Great Ocean Road.
+The final outcome of the CIP process resulted in the adoption of a two-way movement option.